comphack/comp_hack/docs/guide/chapters/config.rst

 constants.xml file, the demon will be reverted back to its base form.

+Server owners who wish to revert non-Mitama demons with certain features back to their base form may list those features in the new server constant REBIRTH_PREMITAMA_EXTRACTION_PROHIBITED_RESULT_FEATURES in order to accomplish this.

 Demons that underwent Mitama Fusion prior to this feature's existence will be reverted back to their base variant, as the information needed to determine their pre-Mitama form does not exist.